DanielHardan/healthcare-ai-dq/README.md

 ## Experiment
 The overall workflow for this comparison involves:
-1. Defining specific data quality issues to solve for.
+1. Defining specific data quality issues to solve.
 2. Identify leading AI/ML models for data quality detection.
 3. Train models using synthetic healthcare data.
 4. Deliberately introduce data quality issues.
 5. Predict a data quality score.
-6. Collect the results, assess efficacy, and compare.
+6. Collect the results and compare efficacy.

 > Synthetic data is not nearly as representative as real-world data but should be sufficient for proving the viability of these methods in our tests.
 Expect real-data to introduce more noise and require additional fine-tuning to produce effective results.